Too Loud a Solitude: Violence and destruction

-Haňt'a comments that he has learned the beauty of destruction through compacting books.
-He says, "Books have taught me the joy of devastation: I love cloudbursts and demolition crew, I can stand for hours watching the carefully co-ordinated pumping motions of detonation experts as they blast entire houses, entire streets, into the air while seeming only to fill tires" (3-4).
+Haňťa comments that he has learned the beauty of destruction through compacting books.
+He says, "Books have taught me the joy of devastation: I love cloudbursts and demolition crew, I can stand for hours watching the carefully co-ordinated pumping motions of detonation experts as they blast entire houses, entire streets, into the air while seeming only to fill tires" (3–4).
 He equates this type of destruction to the work he does compacting books and various types of wastepaper.

 This is particularly prescient considering historical context of the book.
-Haňt'a recalls an instance after World War II when he was given innumerable exquisite volumes to destroy.
+Haňťa recalls an instance after World War II when he was given innumerable exquisite volumes to destroy.
 He identified the books as being from the Royal Prussian Library and gathers intelligence that the books are being stored in a barn.
-Haňt'a informs the army librarian and the two attempt to rescue the books, but an information leak leads to the books being declared official booty.
+Haňťa informs the army librarian and the two attempt to rescue the books, but an information leak leads to the books being declared official booty.
 The volumes are loaded onto railroad flatcars, where the rain makes the ink and gold of the gilded pages run.
-Haňt'a was devastated, but now recalls how many years of the same kind of destruction has desensitized him (10-12).
+Haňťa was devastated, but now recalls how many years of the same kind of destruction has desensitized him (10–12).

-After viewing the automatic press, Haňt'a envisions his paper press as a "Press of the Apocalypse," big enough to engulf all of Prague.
+After viewing the automatic press, Haňťa envisions his paper press as a "Press of the Apocalypse," big enough to engulf all of Prague.
 He first sees himself operating the press, destroying the city, but then imagines that he is being crushed in the press by the Brigade of Socialist Laborers, "nothing more than the tiniest of mice" (85).

 This motif of rodents recurs throughout the book.
-Haňt'a describes mice nesting in his cellar and eventually being crushed in his press (15).
+Haňťa describes mice nesting in his cellar and eventually being crushed in his press (15).
 He subsequently shares his fear that the two tons of books in his house will crush him in retaliation for the mice he kills every day (17).
-Later, after recalling the death of his lost love in Nazi concentration camps, Haňt'a reflects on all the mice he has killed, saying he'd forgotten compassion and love (61).
+Later, after recalling the death of his lost love in Nazi concentration camps, Haňťa reflects on all the mice he has killed, saying he'd forgotten compassion and love (61).

 In addition, there is recurring reference throughout Too Loud a Solitude to a rat war taking place beneath the city.
-This phenomenon is observed by Haňt'a's friends who, like him, are scholars working underneath the city in central-heating control rooms and sewers.
+This phenomenon is observed by Haňťa's friends who, like him, are scholars working underneath the city in central-heating control rooms and sewers.
 The scholars report a war between white rats and brown rats waging in the sewers (22).
-Haňt'a muses that when the rat war is over peace will only last until the rats find a motive to start fighting again (25).
+Haňťa muses that when the rat war is over peace will only last until the rats find a motive to start fighting again (25).
 The rat war is used as a symbol of the futility and persistence of human violence.